KDE/kmime/README.md

 On the other hand, assembling a message is for example done in the composer of a mail application, where the mail information is available in a broken-down form in the composer window, and is then assembled into a final MIME message that is then sent with SMTP.

-Parsing is often quite tricky, you should always use the methods from KMime instead of writing parsing routines yourself.
-Even the simple mailbox example above is in pratice difficult to parse, as many things like comments and escaped characters need to be taken into consideration.
+Parsing is often quite tricky.
+You should always use the methods from KMime instead of writing parsing routines yourself.
+Even the simple mailbox example above is in practice difficult to parse, as many things like comments and escaped characters need to be taken into consideration.
-The same is true for assembling: In the above case, one could be tempted to assemble the mailbox by simply writting code like this:
+The same is true for assembling: In the above case, one could be tempted to assemble the mailbox by simply writing code like this:

     QByteArray stringRepresentation = '"' + displayName + "\" <" + addressSpec + ">";